NateHu203/natehu.github.io/_portfolio/portfolio-1.md

 ---

 ## Paper Overview
-[Paper Review: ADaPT: As-Needed Decomposition and Planning with Language Models](https://arxiv.org/abs/2311.0577) introduces an elegant solution to one of the key challenges in LLM task execution: knowing when and how to break down complex tasks.
+[ADaPT: As-Needed Decomposition and Planning with Language Models](https://arxiv.org/abs/2311.0577) introduces an elegant solution to one of the key challenges in LLM task execution: knowing when and how to break down complex tasks.
 Unlike traditional approaches that either decompose everything or nothing, ADaPT takes a more nuanced, human-like approach.

 ## Key Innovations